bmaltais/kohya_ss/README.md

 * 11/27 (v11) update:
     - DiffUsers 0.9.0 is required.
 Update as `pip install -U diffusers[torch]==0.9.0` in the virtual environment.
     - The way captions are handled in DreamBooth has changed.
 When a caption file existed, the file's caption was added to the folder caption until v10, but from v11 it is only the file's caption.
 Please be careful.
     - Fixed a bug where prior_loss_weight was applied to learning images.
-We apologize for the inconvenience.
+Sorry for the inconvenience.
     - Compatible with Stable Diffusion v2.0.
-Add the --v2 option.
-If you are using 768-v-ema.ckpt or stable-diffusion-2 instead of stable-diffusion-v2-base, add --v_parameterization as well.
+Add the `--v2` option.
+If you are using `768-v-ema.ckpt` or `stable-diffusion-2` instead of `stable-diffusion-v2-base`, add `--v_parameterization` as well.
 Learn more about other options.
     - Added options related to the learning rate scheduler.
     - You can download and use DiffUsers models directly from Hugging Face.
 In addition, DiffUsers models can be saved during training.